The hearthfire was cold.

 Hanild placed the wooden stool amid the tinder and rose, shaking out her hands and brushing her knees clean.
 Only now did she wrap her arms around her cousin's waist, resting her head against his chest.

 "There," she murmured softly.
-"Now
+"Now we are home."

 "[Wulf was] a young nobleman who dwelt in the western borderlands of Rohan.
 His father was Freca, who attempted to force a marriage between Wulf and the daughter of King Helm.
 When Freca's plan failed, he was slain, and Wulf found himself declared the King's enemy.
 He fled across the borders into Dunland, where he seems to have been warmly received (it was said that Freca's family had a measure of Dunlendish blood).
 For four years, Wulf built up his power in Dunland, and allied himself with Rohan's enemies.